Generalized cones as Lorentzian length spaces: Causality, curvature, and singularity theorems: Introduction

 We then apply our techniques in Section \ref{sec:sin-thm} to show that non-positive lower timelike curvature bounds imply the existence of incomplete timelike geodesics.
 That is, we provide \emph{synthetic singularity theorems} for generalized cones.
 To be precise, we prove the following:

 \begin{cor} Let $X$ be a geodesic length space, $Y=I\times_f X$ with $I=(a,b),\,f:I\to (0,\infty)$ smooth.
 Assume that $Y$ has timelike curvature bounded below by $K$.
 Then: \begin{enumerate} \item[(i)] If $K<0$, then $a>-\infty$ and $b<\infty$ and hence the time separation function $\tau_Y $ of $Y$ is bounded by $b-a$.
-Thus any such $Y$ is timelike geodesically incomplete. \item[(ii)] If $K=0$ and $f$ is non-constant, then $a>-\infty $ or $b<\infty$ and hence $Y$ is past or future timelike geodesically incomplete. \end{enumerate} \end{cor} In the present setup, these results are direct analogues of the Lorentzian Myers' theorem and of Hawking's singularity theorem.
+Thus any such $Y$ is timelike geodesically incomplete. \item[(ii)] If $K=0$ and $f$ is non-constant, then $a>-\infty $ or $b<\infty$ and hence $Y$ is past or future timelike geodesically incomplete. \end{enumerate} \end{cor} These results may be viewed as sectional curvature analogues of the Lorentzian Bonnet-Myers' theorem and of Hawking's singularity theorem in the setting of generalized cones.
 Also, we relate timelike curvature bounds to \emph{big bang} and \emph{big crunch} singularities in Corollary \ref{cor-big-ban}.

 In the appendix we describe a general approach to what we call \emph{Lorentzian length structures}, analogous to the theory of length structures in metric geometry (cf.\ \cite[Ch.\ 2]{BBI:01}) based on which several basic results shown in Sections \ref{sec-con} and \ref{sec:gen_cone} can be shown to hold in greater generality.